shikokuchuo/mirai/README.md

 [« Back to ToC](#table-of-contents)

-### Errors and Timeouts
+### Errors, Interrupts and Timeouts

-If execution in a mirai fails, the error message is returned as a character vector of class ‘miraiError’ and ‘errorValue’ to facilitate debugging. `is_mirai_error()` may be used to test for mirai execution errors.
+If execution in a mirai fails, the error message is returned as a character string of class ‘miraiError’ and ‘errorValue’ to facilitate debugging. `is_mirai_error()` may be used to test for mirai execution errors.